The camping park is a modern fully serviced Multi Award Winning 4 Star Park, being the Ireland Welcome Award Winner 2006 for County Wicklow.

 From Dublin Port

-With Government sources hinting that restrictions could last well into the late spring/early summer, it is looking more likely that it will be a late start to the 2021 season.
+With Government sources hinting that restrictions could last well into the summer, it is looking more likely that it will be a late start to the 2021 season.
 There continues to be uncertainty to when we can expect to open for the 2021 season.

 Accordingly, we are reluctant to take bookings and are pushing back acceptance of bookings until we have a positive Government announcement with a re-opening date.
 While this may not be ideal and is frustrating for all, our priority is to provide some certainty to our guests when taking bookings.
 Hopefully, we will soon have a better view on the re-opening date and any further restrictions that may apply.